tedneward/Worldspine-DnD5e/Creatures/Kenku.md

 ### History
 The kenku once served a mysterious, powerful entity on another plane of existence, the same that created the Hordes (or so it is said).
 Some believe they were minions of Grazz't, while others say that they were scouts and explorers for the Wind Dukes of Aaqa.
 Whatever the truth, according to legend, the kenku betrayed their master soon after they came with the Hordes to Azgaarnoth.
 Unable to resist the lure of a beautiful sparkling treasure, the kenku plotted to steal the item and escape to the Material Plane.

 Unfortunately for the kenku, their master discovered their plan before they could enact it.
 Enraged, the entity imposed three dreadful curses upon them.
-First, the kenku’s beloved wings withered and fell away from their bodies, leaving them bound to the earth.
+First, the kenku's beloved wings withered and fell away from their bodies, leaving them bound to the earth.
 Second, because their ingenuity and skill had turned toward scheming against their patron, the spark of creativity was torn from their souls.
 Finally, to ensure that the kenku could never divulge any secrets, their master took away their voices.
 Once the entity was satisfied that they had been sufficiently punished, the kenku were set loose on the Material Plane.

 Since then, the kenku have wandered the world.
 They settle in places that accept them, usually bleak cities that have fallen on hard times and are overrun with crime.